sigpwned/opengraph4j/README.md

       System.out.println("This contains no OpenGraph metadata.");
     }

-The library uses the excellent [Jsoup](https://jsoup.org/) library to parse HTML.
+opengraph4j uses the excellent [Jsoup](https://jsoup.org/) library to parse HTML.
 If your application uses Jsoup too, then you can use a parsed `Document` instead:

     // Jsoup Document instances are OK, too.